alexfayers/new_python_project/README.md

 - All function parameters and returns values must be typed.
 - All functions, classes, and modules must contain docstrings (in the Google format).
-- Each module that you add _should_ have tests associated with it - they go in the [tests](tests) folder.
-    - _At the moment, this isn't actually enforced - but it probably will be in the future because I, personally, always forget to write tests for things._
 - pre-commit hooks are available to enable linting and formatting to be run before you do a commit.
 You can either install these using `pre-commit install` or just run them once using `tox -e lint`.
 - A few cool classes and functions that I use a lot are also included as submodules of your module.
 In the future I'll make a system to manage these, but for now you can delete them if you don't need them.
 - The project is installable as a python module, allowing you to even upload the project to PyPI, if you want.